Have You Ever Wondered, “Why Do I Crave Olives?” Here’s What You Need to Know

 While I already answered this question above (yes, you can have too much orange juice) sometimes what I think people mean to ask is ‘can you have too much vitamin C’?

-For example, the common cold over the counter medicine “Airborne” will give you 1000% vitamin C for the day and you’ll be fine.
-With that being said, you can still have too much orange juice!
+For example, the common cold, over-the-counter medicine “Airborne” will give you 1000% vitamin C for the day, and you’ll be fine.
+That being said, you can still have too much orange juice!

 6 – Gut Bacteria

-Another minor, but perhaps relevant reason, behind orange juice cravings is gut bacteria.
+Another minor, perhaps relevant reason behind orange juice cravings is gut bacteria.

-Gut bacteria can make your taste buds change preferences, so that you crave foods that help support those bacteria.
-And many bacteria crave a nice, sugary environment which could be supported by orange juice.
+Gut bacteria can change your taste buds, causing you to crave foods that help support those bacteria.
+Many bacteria crave a nice, sugary environment, which could be supported by orange juice.

 Here is how to prevent one type of gut bacteria from being too overwhelming and making you crave sugary foods.

-You simply try to eat a variety of foods and remove any nutritional deficiencies.
+You try to eat various foods and remove any nutritional deficiencies.

-In particular, with the gut bacteria that affect cravings for sugar, it’s recommended that you try eating more foods such as:
+In particular, with the gut bacteria that affect sugar cravings, it’s recommended that you try eating more foods such as:

 Eat these and see if your orange juice food cravings go down.
-Just be sure that you are also eating enough, getting enough stress relief, and staying hydrated too!
+Just be sure you are also eating enough, getting enough stress relief, and staying hydrated!

-One last measure is making sure your stomach has plenty of “good” bacteria.
+One last measure is ensuring your stomach has plenty of “good” bacteria.
 One way to provide your stomach with good bacteria is a probiotic.

-Probiotics can greatly improve stomach health and are normally found in Greek yogurt.
+Probiotics can significantly improve stomach health and are usually found in Greek yogurt.

 With that being said, let’s wrap up this food cravings article.
 Read here for more info about what food cravings mean in general.